Search blog

 II.
 Structure of the Present Perfect Continuous Tense

-The formula for the Present Perfect Continuous tense is divided into 3 forms as follows:
+The structure of the Present Perfect Continuous tense is categorized into three forms:

 The present perfect progressive tense |